Genetics of Dravet Syndrome

 When these channels do not work properly, the neuron has a hard time making, regulating, and then stopping the electrical currents.
 When neurons are unable to regulate electrical currents it can lead to seizures.

-The most common cause of Dravet syndrome results from a problem with a specific sodium (Na+) channel, called “Nav1.1” (Na for sodium, V for electrical voltage, 1.1 because there are several channels that are similar).
-Many patients with Dravet syndrome have a mutation in SCN1A, the gene that makes Nav1.1.
-The mutations in SCN1A in Dravet syndrome usually only affect one copy (we get two copies of every gene in our DNA).
-That means about half of the Nav1.1 sodium (Na+) channels that the neuron needs either (1) do not work correctly, or (2) do not get made at all.
+The mutations in SCN1A that cause Dravet syndrome usually cause the loss-of-function of one copy of SCN1A (we get two copies of every gene in our DNA).
+That means about half of the Nav1.1 sodium channels that the neuron needs either (1) do not work correctly, or (2) do not get made at all.
 This ultimately means less sodium channels that work correctly.
 This makes it very hard for neurons to properly make and stop electrical currents for communication, which can lead to seizure activity.

 This last section gets into the very specifics of what can go wrong in Dravet syndrome.
 At this point, you may wonder: